cyberrangecz/backend-training/README.md

 # to fix: Method jmxMBeanExporter in org.springframework.boot.actuate.autoconfigure.endpoint.jmx.JmxEndpointAutoConfiguration required a single bean, but 2 were found: (objMapperESClient,objectMapperForRestAPI)
 spring.jmx.enabled = false

-## For more configuration about this part, see Section 4
-# The format used for the keystore.
-It could be set to JKS in case it is a JKS file
-server.ssl.key-store-type=PKCS12
-# The path to the keystore containing the certificate
-server.ssl.key-store=classpath:keystore/seda.p12
-# The password used to generate the certificate
-server.ssl.key-store-password=password
-# The alias mapped to the certificate
-server.ssl.key-alias=seda

-#security.require-ssl=true

-#trust store location
-trust.store=classpath:keystore/seda.p12
-#trust store password
-trust.store.password=password
+# HTTPS and CA
+security.require-ssl=true

+server.ssl.key-store-type={the format used for the KeyStore}, e.g, PKCS12
+server.ssl.key-store={path to KeyStore}, e.g., /etc/ssl/kypo2-keystore.p12
+server.ssl.key-store-password={password used when generate KeyStore}, e.g., changeit server.ssl.key-alias={alias of KeyStore}, e.g., kypo2-keystore

+server.ssl.trust-store={path to TrustStore}, e.g., default for Java app is in JDK $JAVA_HOME/lib/security/cacerts server.ssl.trust-store-password={password to TrustStore}, e.g., default for cacerts is changeit server.ssl.trust-store-type={the format used for the TrustStore}, e.g, JKS

 ```
-## 3. Installing project and database migration
+## 4. Installing project and database migration
 Installing by maven:

 ```